 The novel also says that duct tape was used for fly paper, holding up baby diapers, house repairs, and broken bones.
 And in one of the final scenes, after Cap is sent back to the commune, the only thing left in his room is a page from his report on what he thought the most useful invention in the world was, duct tape.

 In the John RingoInto the Looking Glass novels, "Spacetape" is used by the Marines and Navy aboard the Vorpal Blade.
 It is superior to Duct tape in that it is usable in a vacuum and won't dry out under temperature extremes of deep space.
 The drawback?
 It costs upwards of $100,000 a roll!

-In 2010: Odyssey Two, the novel version of 2010: The Year We Make Contact, the protagonists, under a deadline to depart Jupiter, bind together the spaceships Leonov and Discovery using what is for all intents and purposes very strong duct tape, so that Discovery can be used as a booster for Leonov.
+In 2010: Odyssey Two, the novel version of Two Thousand Ten The Year We Make Contact, the protagonists, under a deadline to depart Jupiter, bind together the spaceships Leonov and Discovery using what is for all intents and purposes very strong duct tape, so that Discovery can be used as a booster for Leonov.
 The use of this trope is Lampshaded by the characters.

 There is even a chapter titled after this versatile tape in Sixty Eight Rooms.
 The main characters used it as a sticky climbing wall when they shrank themselves to five inches tall.

 In The Martian, an astronaut stranded on Mars uses good old duct tape several times as he struggles to survive.
 He lampshades its usefulness.

 "Duct tape works everywhere.
 Duct tape is magic and should be worshipped."